pellepim/projectplace_workspace_sync/readme.md

 ### Delete data
  * If you want to rerun the synchronization from the beginning, supply the `-c` flag.
 Please note that you may permanently loose data if you do so.

+### A note on information security
+Since this code makes it possible to download all documents and some of their meta-data from all workspaces in an account - make sure to:

+- Store to an encrypted storage medium
+- Keep the configuration secrets *secret*
+- Allow access to the files only to highly privileged stakeholders
+- Access rights as they were defined in Projectplace are no longer relevant once the files are downloaded, anyone with access to the downloaded files will be able to see everything.